-Winterville, the Christmas market in London brought to you by the guys from Field Day and Street Feast, returns to London in 2017 with a new site on Clapham Common.
+Winterville, the Christmas market in London brought to you by the guys from Field Day and Street Feast, returns to London on November 23, 2017 with a new site on Clapham Common.

 Winterville first popped-up in east London’s Victoria Park back in 2014, came back much-improved in 2015 before taking a break last year.
-But this year, the fashionable rival Winter Wonderland is giving their wintery world another whirl, this time on south London’s Clapham Common.
+But this year, the trendy alternative to Winter Wonderland is giving their wintery world another whirl, this time on south London’s Clapham Common.

 This year, there’ll be a ‘huge’ outdoor ice rink as well as a roller disco, a giant ferris wheel to take in the view, and a fairground full of exciting rides.